 OSHAA 30-Hours Diploma in Early Childhood Development of Empathy Skills

-The OSHA 30-Hours Diploma in Early Childhood Development of Empathy Skills is a specialised programme designed to equip participants with the tools and strategies needed to foster empathy in young children.
+The OSHAA 30-Hours Diploma in Early Childhood Development of Empathy Skills is a specialised programme designed to equip participants with the tools and strategies needed to foster empathy in young children.
 In an increasingly complex world, the development of emotional intelligence has become a key priority in early education, and this diploma addresses that need through a structured, evidence-based approach.

 Empathy is a fundamental human skill that enables children to understand, relate to, and care about others.
 It plays a crucial role in social development, peer relationships, and long-term mental well-being.
 This diploma is specifically tailored for participants involved in early years education, childcare, or related fields, offering them practical guidance on nurturing empathy during the most formative stages of a child’s life.